mvysny/ev-fi/_posts/2019-12-1-charging-network-in-baltics.md

 * 3€ for 20min which is 0,3€/kWh or 0,15€/min
 * 4,5€ for up to 1 hour which translates to 0,15€/kWh or 0,075€/min

-WARNING: Elmo chargers do not provide CCS connectors, they only use CHAdeMO (and Type 2 for slow AC 22kW charging).
+WARNING: Elmo chargers do not provide CCS connectors - they instead use Type1 with DC!
+Additionally there is CHAdeMO and Type 2 AC-only for slow 22kW charging.
 So for example for Model 3 you'll need an adapter.
 Also, some users complained that it's not possible to register on the spot and simply charge - the mobile app wouldn't work and you'll need to order the RFID upfront (it may take 5-10 business days to arrive).

-[Virta](https://virta.webapp.virtaglobal.com/) operates/roams a couple of chargers in Estonia, and the one in Parnu is a 50kW free-to-use charger right next to a Hesburger.
+[Virta](https://virta.webapp.virtaglobal.com/) operates/roams a couple of chargers in Estonia, and the one in Parnu is a 50kW free-to-use charger right next to a Hesburger - worth a stop.
-Worth a stop.

 PlugSurfing shows no possible roaming.
 Shell Recharge only shows charger in Parnu and Talinn and the price is horrible - 0,6€/kWh.

-If you do not have the RFID, or you don't have CHAdeMO port, or you can't charge for other reason, it is actually possible to skip charging in Estonia and charge in Latvia, since it's just 200km from Talinn to Ainazi (Latvia border).
+If you do not have the RFID, or you don't have CHAdeMO port, or you can't charge for other reason, the best way is to to skip charging in Estonia and charge in Latvia, since it's just 200km from Talinn to Ainazi (Latvia border).

 # Latvia

 [CSDD](https://www.csdd.lv/en/) is a national road maintenance authority that also owns chargers.
+They provide CCS, CHAdeMO and Type 2 AC charging.
-You may either register at [e-mobi](https://portal.e-mobi.lv/lv/sakumlapa/) to charge, or actually use the IONITY app to charge at all
+You can register at [e-mobi](https://portal.e-mobi.lv/lv/sakumlapa/) and download the Android App to charge.
-CSDD chargers at the same price as with e-mobi.
-CSDD charging costs 0,15€/min
-with IONITY, but 0,273€/min with PlugSurfing (still quite a decent price though).
+CSDD charging costs 0,15€/min with e-mobi, and 0,273€/min with PlugSurfing (quite a decent price).

-[IONITY](https://ionity.eu) roams with CSDD chargers with no additional price, so this is great way to reuse your Ionity account.
+[IONITY](https://ionity.eu) roams with CSDD chargers, but the price is not known.
+The Ionity app says that the charging costs 0,15€/min *with the e-mobi app*!
+I'd therefore avoid using Ionity.

-[PlugSurfing](https://www.plugsurfing.com/map) also roams with CSDD chargers but it's more expensive than Ionity roaming or e-mobi prices.
+[PlugSurfing](https://www.plugsurfing.com/map) also roams with CSDD chargers but it's more expensive than e-mobi prices, at 0,273€/min.
 Reported to be working by a PlugShare user.

 [Virta](https://virta.webapp.virtaglobal.com/) roams CSDD charging stations as well,